Students taking notes in the Sunlight Basin of Wyoming during the annual Summer in the Rockies pre-term field course for

 Elizabeth Fisher '13 is a full-time preparator for the Transantarctic Vertebrate Paleontology Project at the Field Museum, Chicago.

-Maren Mathisen '12 received a master's degree in geology at the Jackson School of Geosciences at the University of Texas at Austin and is working for Statoil, Houston, Texas.
+Maren Mathisen '12 received a master's degree in geology at the Jackson School of Geosciences, University of Texas at Austin, and is working for Statoil, Houston, Texas.

 Jeremy Hoffman '11 is working on a doctorate in glacial geology at Oregon State University.
 He was the first recipient of the American Geophysical Union David E. Lumley Young Scientist Scholarship for Energy and Environmental Science.